spydx/equinor-ctf-2024/writeups/web/Shop 4/bwnfools/README.md

 (AI AI AI my EYES!!!)
 (Burp HAS dark-mode you know....)

-Sending it to intruder and setting payload position somewhere in the user-agent string, I create a new resource pool with 50 concurrent requests maximum.
+Sending it to intruder and setting payload position somewhere in the user-agent string of our POST request, I create a new resource pool with 50 concurrent requests maximum.
+For the payload, just go with numbers and set from 0 to 100 - should more than suffice.

 ![Resources](shop4i.png)